andraugust/andraugust.github.io/fmow.md

 <br />

 ### Small Sample Size Doesn't Imply Small Accuracy
-Some classes in fMoW are hugely underrepresented.
+Some classes in FMoW are hugely underrepresented.
 The class `port`, for example, only accounts for about 0.5% of the entire dataset (roughly 500 images), but the accuracy for `port` was one of the highest (about 85%).
 Ports have features that easily distinguish them from other classes, so the effects of features can sometimes out-weigh the effects of sample size.

 The scatterplot below shows how accuracy relates to sample-size for each class.
 Accuracy is positively correlated with sample size, but the correlation is wide.
 Furthermore, reducing the sample size of each class to contain about half of the samples only reduces accuracy by a few percent, as shown in the second plot below.